CLCStriders/striders/_posts/2009-05-04-Blaisdon-Bluebell-10K-4-May-2009.md

 Bren, Club Chairman

 _&#8220;Bren ran a strong and relaxed race to come home in 5th place against an impressive field &#8211; setting a very good standard for the V45 10k club record on a hilly 10K course.
-Good to see Dodgy has still got what it takes &#8211; welcome back to competitive racing&#8221;_ Jowster, Dodgy&#8217;s web master
+Good to see Dodgy has still got what it takes &#8211; welcome back to competitive racing&#8221;_ Jowster, Dodgy's web master

 <a name="Report"></a><a name="Results"></a>